ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 * Connect VPCs via {{site.data.keyword.tg_short}}.
 * Utilize the DNS service routing and forwarding rules to build architecturally sound name resolution system.

-There is a companion GitHub repository with instructions on how to build and test the architecture.
+There is a companion [GitHub repository](https://github.com/IBM-Cloud/vpc-transit) with the source code for this tutorial and more.
 If follows the layers defined in this tutorial.
-It allows you to demonstrate connectivity problems and solutions as layers are added.

 ## VPC Layout
 {: #vpc-transit-layout}